-It Used To Be The Yellow Pages, Now It’s Your Small Business Website
+It Used To Be The (Print) Yellow Pages, Now It’s Your Business Website

-A small business website, if you had it, was nice but not mandatory.
-Times have changed!
+A business website, if you had it, was nice but not essential.
+But times have changed!

 If You Build It Will They Come?

-If a good friend has highly recommended you to them, you may get a pass on a poorly designed and slow-loading website.
-Or you may not.
+Of course, if a good friend has highly recommended you to them, you may get a pass on not having a website – or having a poorly designed and slow-loading website.
+Or, you may not.

 When Visitors Arrive On Your Website